publishing.co.uk

 The stacking play

 The single most effective tactic: stack promos across consecutive days during a price drop.
 Drop your book to free or 99p, then schedule Freebooksy/Bargain Booksy + Fussy Librarian + Robin Reads across three or four days.
-The compounding downloads push your Amazon ranking up, which triggers Amazon's own algorithmic visibility — the promo spend buys the initial momentum, then the algorithm carries it.
+The compounding downloads push your Amazon ranking up, which many authors find lifts Amazon's own algorithmic visibility — the promo spend buys the initial momentum, and the algorithm can carry it.
 A single isolated promo is far weaker than a coordinated stack.

 What works best